kubecost/docs/install-and-configure/install/multi-cluster/multi-cluster-diagnostics.md

 ## API usage

-The diagnostics API can be accessed via `/model/diagnostics/multicluster?window=1d`.
+The diagnostics API can be accessed on the `primary` via `/model/diagnostics/multicluster?window=1d`.

 The `window` query parameter is required, which will return all diagnostics within the specified time window.